[Last Updated On: February 21, 2023]

-In manufacturing, unplanned downtime is one of the biggest enemies of productivity.
+In manufacturing, unplanned downtime is the one of the biggest enemy’s of productivity.
 When unplanned downtime occurs in a specific area or asset, productivity drops to zero.
 To put it into perspective, research states that downtime costs industrial manufacturers an estimated $50 billion every single year.
 Because of this, manufacturers face a daily challenge to reduce downtime on the shop floor.

 A recent survey shows that 95 percent of respondents reported that predictive maintenance improved at least one key maintenance value driver, with 60 percent seeing a clear improvement in equipment uptime.
 A production tracking software paired with a frontline-first approach to reducing unplanned downtime are key to sustainable improvement initiatives across your plant.
 By understanding how you and your team can reduce factory downtime, alongside a determined leadership team committed to finding smart solutions for operational performance, there are tremendous benefits to both company culture and your bottom line.